ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-logical-routers.md

 # NSX Tier-0 and Tier-1 gateways on {{site.data.keyword.vpc_short}}
 {: #vpc-vcf-nsx-t-logical-routers}

-A single VMware NSX™ edge cluster with two virtual edge nodes is used in consolidated architecture and standard architecture has its own edge cluster for workloads.
+A single VMware NSX™ edge cluster with two virtual edge nodes is used in consolidated architecture.
 Automation creates Tier-0 (T0) gateways and Tier-1 (T1) routers with uplinks that are connected to VPC subnets.
 In this architecture, the edge clusters host both T0 and T1 gateways.
 The following information discusses how these gateways interact with {{site.data.keyword.vpc_short}}.

 For more information about edge cluster deployment, see [CF NSX design on {{site.data.keyword.vpc_short}}](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-vcf-nsx-t).